 Tie Rod End Looseness

-Tie rod ends attach the steering rack or parallelogram steering linkage system to the wheels of a vehicle.
-Their ball studs are designed similar to ball joints and allow for smooth rotating action.
-The inner tie rods are located towards the center of the vehicle, and the outer tie rods are by the wheel.
+Inner and outer tie rod ends link the steering rack or parallelogram steering linkage system to the steering arms of a vehicle.
+Their ball studs are designed similarly to ball joints, allowing smooth rotating action.
+The inner tie rods are towards the vehicle's center, and the outer tie rods are by the wheel.

 Tie rods get loose, causing tire wear and vehicle wander.
-Most technicians check a wheel for looseness instinctively; it's a good habit.
+Most technicians instinctively check a wheel for looseness; it's a good habit.
 Check for loose tie rods by grasping the tire at its three and nine o'clock positions and rocking it back and forth.
 It should be tight.

-Worn tie rods produce noise, tire wear, and a loose feeling steering.
-The ball and stud have worn, and the slack and looseness are affecting its performance.
-This looseness can occur in either the inner or the outer tie rod ends.
+Worn tie rods produce noise, tire wear, and a loose feeling of steering.
+The ball and stud have worn, and the slack and looseness affect its performance.
+This looseness can occur in the inner or the outer tie rod ends.
 It results in vehicle wander and difficulty traveling in a straight line.